facebook

 “For to me, living is Christ, and dying is gain.
 If I am to live in the flesh, that means fruitful labor for me; and I do not know which I prefer.
 I am hard pressed between the two: my desire is to depart and be with Christ, for that is far better.” – Philippians 1:21-23 (NRSV)

-Reflection: Apostle Paul’s contemplation offers a deep insight into the Christian’s dual yearning: continuing fruitful work on earth versus the superior joy of eternal life with Christ.
-This scripture resonates particularly during times of grief, emphasizing the ‘gain’ in death as an entry into eternal communion, a fundamental comfort for those mourning the temporary separation from loved ones.
+Reflection: The apostle Paul’s contemplation offers a deep insight into the Christian’s dual yearning: continuing fruitful work on earth versus the superior joy of eternal life with Christ.
+This scripture resonates particularly during times of grief, emphasizing the ‘gain’ in death as an entry into eternal communion, a fundamental comfort for those mourning the temporary earthly separation from loved ones.

 Luke 20:36